The Scoop on DSL

 devices are already on the lines, high-speed DSL service will not work well

-2. If too many customers are "tapped" into an existing deployed copper wire
+with large data transmissions. - If too many customers are "tapped" into an existing deployed copper wire

 line, DSL functionality simply will not work.